elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> A creational design pattern in JavaScript provides a way to create objects and classes in a flexible and reusable manner, such as the factory and singleton patterns.
+      <strong>Interview Response:</strong> A creational design pattern in JavaScript deals with object creation mechanisms, aiming to create objects in a manner suitable to a given situation, while providing increased flexibility and reusability.
     </div>
     <br/>
     <div>